 Please be aware that edited versions of these summaries could be published in strategy magazine’s Agency of the Year issue and on the awards website.
 For examples of published case studies, please see last year’s winners (note that they have been slightly edited for editorial purposes):

 **Note: You may include supplementary confidential information in the submission that you feel will assist the judges in considering the work.
 Any material clearly marked as confidential will not be reproduced or distributed beyond the judging panel, provided it is clearly marked as such.
 Confidential material is supplementary, in addition to the case content as specified above.
 All other material will be considered fit to print.

-Please also include the following information with your entry: agency contact person name, email, and phone number; staff count; new talent hires, client wins, research initiatives and industry involvement in the past 12 months (July to July).
+Please also include the following information with your entry in the boxes provided: staff count, new talent hires and client wins in the past 12 months (July to July).
 You may also include client contacts as “references” if you wish.